Ayush-Dube/dailyDiary/apr2025/april25.md

 - use time command before each python main.py ; time gcc ./a.out , to find the time taken for execution;

 - for using return cariage use `\r,end =" "` , the end ="" is important .

+### ⚡5apr
+- how to finf time taken in windows terminal , by a code to get executed.(in the same way we do in linux with time python main.py)
+-calling a class inside a class in java.